m-emadeddin/egNID-validator/README.md

    - The gender is determined by the last digit of the sequence (`IIIG`) in the ID.
 Odd numbers (1, 3, 5, 7, 9) represent males, while even numbers (2, 4, 6, 8) represent females.

 5. **Checksum Handling (optional for future updates)**:
    - Currently, the code does not check the final checksum digit (`X`) in the ID, which is used by the Ministry of Interior to ensure authenticity.
-This could be added as a future improvement.
+This could be added as a future improvement if more data is available.

 6. **Error Handling and Robustness**:
    - Invalid IDs, whether due to incorrect length, invalid date formats, or governorate codes, trigger appropriate error responses.